kirick-ts/snowflake/README.md

 - by default, worker ID uses 5 bits;
 - increment uses what is left — by default it is 10 bits.

-Snowflakes converted to `BitInt`, decimal string, hex string and base-62 string are sortable.
+Snowflakes converted to `BigInt`, decimal string, hex string and base-62 string are sortable.
 It means that Snowflakes created with the same `server_id` and `worker_id` will be sorted in the same order as they were created.
 Snowflakes created on different servers and/or different workers are sortable only by the timestamp — with the precision of 1 millisecond.

 ## Installation